ShaneMcC/blog.dataforce.org.uk/content/irc-musings/index.md

 When a user reconnects to a bouncer, they often do so either in the midst of ongoing conversations or during a periods of downtime for channels.
 In the first case, the user may need to wait a while before jumping in, and in the latter case the user probably won't even know.

 Often the solution to the first case is to provide a "backbuffer" of conversation, the last X lines or so.
-This can be replayed as a series of notices (which then looks out of place) or as a series of **PRIVMSG**s as they arrived to the BNC.
-Both of these work well for the first case, but often provide no hint about _when_ these occured, unless a timestamp is hacked into the line either at the start or end which again looks out of place.
+This can be replayed as a series of notices (which then looks out of place) or as a series of `PRIVMSG`s as they arrived to the BNC.
+Both of these work well for the first case, but often provide no hint about _when_ these occurred, unless a timestamp is hacked into the line either at the start or end which again looks out of place.

+Since this was written, an alternative has been proposed by the IRCv3 working group, the [server-time extension](https://ircv3.net/specs/extensions/server-time-3.2.html) which covers the same use-cases as this proposal, but is implemented using server capabilities.

 ### My Proposal

-Therefore, a possible solution to both is to provide a timestamp _alongside_ the replayed **PRIVMSG**, and allow the IRC Client to display this however it sees fit.
+Therefore, a possible solution to both is to provide a timestamp _alongside_ the replayed `PRIVMSG`, and allow the IRC Client to display this however it sees fit.

-As before, I propose an addition to _RPL_ISUPPORT_ and a new command.
+As before, I propose an addition to `RPL_ISUPPORT` and a new command.

-The addition to _RPL_ISUPPORT_ is a "TIMESTAMPEDIRC" option.
+The addition to `RPL_ISUPPORT` is a `TIMESTAMPEDIRC` option.

 This new option would let clients know that the servers supports TimestampedIRC.
-The client could then enable it with a "TIMESTAMPEDIRC" command. (ie /TIMESTAMPEDIRC ON)
+The client could then enable it with a `TIMESTAMPEDIRC` command. (ie `/TIMESTAMPEDIRC ON`)

 Once enabled, certain types of messages can include timestamp data.
 My suggestion is to add this at the very beginning of the line, as follows: